sourcegraph/about/content/blogposts/2022/introducing-steve-yegge.md

 Existing developer tools will finally be able to leave the “glass marble” heuristic-intelligence economy behind, and gravitate towards SCIP as the open, universal “diamond” standard for code intelligence.

-The massive training data sets from Sourcegraph’s open-source SCIP index will power a whole new generation of ML enhancements to code search, code exploration, and code understanding.
+The massive training data sets from Sourcegraph’s open source SCIP index will power a whole new generation of ML enhancements to code search, code exploration, and code understanding.

 This is it.
 The party’s starting up again.
 The worldwide compiler community is a very small place.
 Everyone knows everyone.
 We’ll be inviting all the communities for languages, static analysis, build systems, code hosts, and the broader dev tooling ecosystem.
 SCIP is an interchange format.
 It’s a way for us to agree to move to the next level.
 A way to create game-changing tools for developers.